jnozzi/cocoadev.com/SiteContent/General/UsingRendezvous.markdown

 ----

 For a LAN, Rendezvous would be perfect.
 If you're wanting to have it work for two arbitrary machines on the Big Bad Internet, then you'll probably need the 24/7 dedicated server.
-For Rendezvous to work beyond [[LANs]] requires some special routing stuff I don't understand to be set up.
+For Rendezvous to work beyond General/LANs requires some special routing stuff I don't understand to be set up.